MicrosoftDocs/quantum-docs/articles/overview-resources-estimator.md

 - `readoutErrorRate`, also denoted as `r`.
 - `inputErrorRate`, also denoted as `z`.

 See the following examples of custom formulas using long and short notation.
+These examples illustrate formulas used by default within the standard implementation.

 |Parameter|Long formula|Short formula|
 |---|---|---|
 |`failureProbabilityFormula`| {"Custom": "15.0 * inputErrorRate + 356.0 * cliffordErrorRate"} | {"Custom": "15.0 * z + 356.0 * c"} |
 |`outputErrorRateFormula`| {"Custom": "35.0 * inputErrorRate ^ 3 + 7.1 * cliffordErrorRate"} | {"Custom": "35.0 * z ^ 3 + 7.1 * c"}|

-Those examples illustrate formulas used by default within the standard implementation.
-Parameters `physicalQubitSpecification`, `logicalQubitSpecification`, `logicalQubitSpecificationFirstRoundOverride` are optional.
-At least one of parameters `physicalQubitSpecification` or `logicalQubitSpecification` should be provided.
-If the former only is provided, the distillation unit can be applied to physical qubits.
-If the latter is provided, the distillation unit can be applied to logical qubits.
-If both are provided, the distillation unit can be applied to both types of qubits.

-`logicalQubitSpecificationFirstRoundOverride` can be provided only if `logicalQubitSpecification` specified.
-If so, it overrides values of `logicalQubitSpecification` in case if applied at the first round of distillation.

-The value <protocol specific parameters> should follow the scheme:

-{
-    "numUnitQubits": <int>,
-    "durationInQubitCycleTime": <double>
-}
-All numeric parameters expected to be positive.

 ## Output data